-- Is there an equational theory for which unification with constants is decidable, but general unification is undecidable?
-(Baader and Schulz, 1992). - Is unification of patterns decidable for equational theories whose axioms have the same set of variables on left and right hand side?
+- Is unification of patterns decidable for equational theories whose axioms have the same set of variables on left and right hand side?
 (Jouannaud, 1994). - Are context unification and linear second order unification decidable?
 (Comon, 1991, Schmidt-Schauß, 1994, Levy, 1996). - What is the exact complexity of word unification?
 (Schulz, 1998).